 Nutrition

-Pumas are opportunistic carnivores that rely solely on meat for their diet.
-They primarily feed on deer and elk, but they are also known to hunt bighorn sheep, coyotes, rabbits, porcupines, raccoons, and other small mammals.
+Pumas primarily feed on deer and elk, but they are also known to hunt bighorn sheep, coyotes, rabbits, porcupines, raccoons, and other small mammals.
 A single puma can consume one deer per week to ten days, and possibly more if it is a mother raising cubs.
-These animals are mostly ambush hunters, silently stalking their prey before leaping at close range and breaking the animal's neck with a powerful bite below the base of the skull.
-Pumas often bury part of their kill to save for a later meal, hiding the food with leaves, grass, dirt, or even snow.
+These animals are mostly ambush hunters, silently stalking their prey before leaping at close range and using their strong jaws to kill prey.
+When they catch a meal, pumas sometimes bury part of it to eat later, hiding it with leaves, grass, dirt, or even snow.

 At the Zoo, pumas are offered a specialized ground carnivore diet.
 They regularly receive bones and other types of meat for enrichment.
 An unexpected favorite are large, whole sweet potatoes, which they love to shred using their back paws.